 Never been quite sure whether you want to leave shore on a cruise?
 As part of our ongoing ‘Everything you need to know about cruising’ series we’ve got 27 things a first time cruiser should know.
+Interested in a cruise?
+Visit our partners at Royal Caribbean Cruises for more info and to book online!

 Everyone knows a cruise person, right?
 The only holiday they’ll ever go on, bagging a new voyage each year, more than happy to share hours of open-ocean tales and endless snaps, even when you’re doing your best to not show interest.